h-cel/hamster/README.md

 2. Attribution
 3. Bias-correction

 which build up on each other.
 It is suggested to run them sequentially to obtain the most efficient and informative workflow.
+In the following, a short description of each module (step) is given.

 ### 0. flex2traj
 This module of **HAMSTER** reads in the instantaneous binary FLEXPART files, filters for a specific region (using a netcdf mask), constructs trajectories and writes them to a file.

 ### 1. Diagnosis
 The diagnosis part of **HAMSTER** identifies atmospheric fluxes of humidity (precipitation and evaporation) or heat (sensible heat flux) using trajectories constructed from FLEXPART binary data.
-There are several thresholds and criteria that can be set (see docs) to reduce the bias, increase the probability of detection and reduce the probability of false detection.
-The output from this part can be used to bias correct source–receptor relationships.
+There are several thresholds and criteria that can be set to reduce the bias and to increase the probability of detection for each flux.
+The output from this diagnosis step is used to bias correct source–receptor relationships.

 ### 2. Attribution
 The attribution part of **HAMSTER** constructs mass- and energy-conserving trajectories of heat and moisture (e.g. using a linear discounting of changes en route, or applying a random attribution for moisture), and establishes a first (biased) source–receptor relationship.
-Multiple options to ensure mass- and energy conservation along trajectories are available (see docs).
-Various time and space-scales for attribution are possible (see docs).
+The output of this step are, e.g., 4D netcdf files that illustrate the spatio-temporal origins of precipitation or *heat* arriving in the receptor region.
+Multiple options to construct these relationships are available.

 ### 3. Bias-correction
-The last module of **HAMSTER** uses information from the former two modules to bias-correct source–receptor relationships.
-Multiple options for bias-correction are available (see docs).
+The last module of **HAMSTER** uses information from the former two steps to bias-correct source–receptor relationships.
+Multiple options for bias-correction are available.

 ## Running HAMSTER.
 ### Prerequisites
 To execute the full chain (all 4 modules) of **HAMSTER**, the only prerequisites are:
 * Output from a Lagrangian model that traces air parcels and their properties (driven with a reanalysis or output from a GCM/RCM)
-* Benchmarking data; e.g., the reanalysis used to run FLEXPART and track parcels
+* Benchmarking data; e.g., the reanalysis used to run FLEXPART and track parcels, or any other reference data set
 * A file paths.txt which lists the paths where the above data is found and where output will be stored.

 The file paths.txt is not part of **HAMSTER**.
 Users have to create the file themselves.
 The order in this file is arbitrary, but it has to contain paths for diagnosis, attribution and biascorrection and reference (benchmark) data: